Kannadada Kotyadhipati: Lifelines

 A contestant can use a lifeline when he/she is undecided about which answer is correct.
 A lifeline can only be used once.
 The current lifelines in Kannadada Kotyadhipati:

+50:50:When contestant used this lifeline, the computer will be removal 2 wrong answer (Except season 3).

 Audience Poll: If the contestant uses this lifeline, it will result in the host repeating the question to the audience.
 The studio audience get 30 seconds to answer the question.
 Audience members use touch pads to designate what they believe the correct answer to be.
 After the audience have chosen their choices, the results are displayed to the contestant in percentages in bar-graph format and also shown on the monitors screens of the host and contestant, as well as the TV viewers.

 Phone a Friend: If the contestant uses this lifeline, the contestant is allowed to call one of the three pre-arranged friends, who all have to provide their phone numbers in advance.
 The host usually starts off by talking to the contestant's friend and introduces him/her to the viewers.
 After the introduction, the host hands the phone call over to the contestant who then immediately has 30 seconds to ask and hope for a reply from their friend.